UCSBCarpentry/2022-02-04-ucsb-sql-online/index.md

 </p>

 <p>
-If installing SQLite3 using Anaconda, refer to the [anaconda sqlite docs](https://anaconda.org/anaconda/sqlite).
+  If installing SQLite3 using Anaconda, refer to the <a href="https://anaconda.org/anaconda/sqlite">anaconda sqlite docs</a>.
 </p>

 <p>